Nursing Home Closures

 Best Practices for Voluntary Nursing Facility Closure

 Developed by the Michigan Nursing Facility State Closure Team for use by owners, administrators, staff, residents, family members, guardians, placement workers and government representatives.
-It is intended to bring about the best possible outcomes for residents having to relocate as a result of voluntary nursing facility closure.
+It is intended to bring about the best possible outcomes for residents having to relocate as a result of voluntary nursing facility closures.
 It contains examples of useful forms and procedures, clarifies roles and responsibilities and provides helpful resources.

 NORC Training